The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 around The AI Scientist still implies we're closer to autonomous science than we

 actually are.
-Key truths that get lost in the hype: Current AI cannot reliably do math - comparing magnitudes is hard
+Key concerns overshadowed by the hype: Current AI cannot reliably do math - comparing magnitudes is hard

 Current AI cannot self-improve - it cheats by changing rules